Vaccination

 Disease history

-I am leading a history project ‘Child health in Oxford‘ about paediatrics and childhood disease in Oxford as part of the 50th Anniversary celebrations for the Department of Paediatrics.
+I led a history project ‘Child health in Oxford‘ about paediatrics and childhood disease in Oxford as part of the 50th Anniversary celebrations for the Department of Paediatrics.
 I am also working with medical historian Dr Claas Kirchhelle on two projects.
 ‘Vaccines for the World’ is an institutional history of vaccine science rooted in the wider British ecosystem of vaccine development and trials.
 ‘Typhoid Past, Present and Future’ tracks the history of typhoid in Oxford, Dublin, and Bangalore, and connects this to present day challenges of control and treatment for the disease.
 This includes a supplement publication we co-edited for the Clinical Infectious Diseases Journal and as co-curators for an award-winning multi-country exhibition ‘Typhoidland’.
 Key publications:

 - Vanderslott S., Phillips MT, Pitzer VE, Kirchhelle C. Water and Filth: Reevaluating the First Era of Sanitary Typhoid Intervention (1840–1940).
 Clin Infect Dis.
 2019; 69 (Supplement_5): S377-S384. doi:10.1093/cid/ciz610